Reasons We Have Beards & Moustaches

-Facial hair is becoming increasingly popular, and you may be considering a beard yourself?
+Facial hair is becoming increasingly popular, and you may consider a beard yourself?

 So, what is it about humans that makes a beard so special?

-People have often wondered why beards exist, using scientific techniques to try and explain it, but the reality is that facial hair has no biological function.
+People have often wondered why beards exist, using scientific techniques to try and explain it, but the reality is that facial hair has no biological function other than making you look a boss.
+There are several benefits to having a beard for example, a beard provides protection against UV Rays (The Sun).

 Other types of hair have specific functions and have developed as part of evolution and had some function that was advantageous to the individual.